School Governors are people who want to make a positive contribution to children’s education.

 - Co-opted Governors are people from the community who have skills to offer that can make a difference to the school and its pupils.
 Co-opted Governors are especially useful appointments if there is a particular skill or expertise needed for a Governing Body.

 If you think you have the skills, expertise and a passion for education then become a Governor.
-Interested? please contact the Clerk to the Governors via the school office or Governor Services at North Somerset Council.
+Interested? please contact the Clerk to the Governors via the school office.